-The consent authority determines the development cost in accordance with Section 2.1.
-If the development cost is determined to be more than \$250,000, the consent authority will impose a condition in the consent or complying development certificate requiring the contribution calculated as a percentage of the development cost in accordance with this plan.
+Council determines the development cost in accordance with Section 2.1.
+If the development cost is determined to be more than \$250,000, the Council or the accredited certifier will impose a condition in the consent or complying development certificate requiring the contribution calculated as a percentage of the development cost in accordance with this plan.